MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsOnlineLisCivicAddress.md

 # Test-CsOnlineLisCivicAddress

 ## SYNOPSIS
-> [!CAUTION]
-> This cmdlet has been deprecated and is no longer supported.
+**Note**: This cmdlet has been deprecated and is no longer supported.
+Use the [New-CsOnlineLisCivicAddress](New-CsOnlineLisCivicAddress.md) cmdlet instead.
->
-> Please use [New-CsOnlineLisCivicAddress](New-CsOnlineLisCivicAddress.md) cmdlet instead.